benneberg/graphql-llms/README.md

 ### 2. AI Chat

-* Open **Settings** and enter your Groq API key.
+* Open **Settings** and enter your AzureAi API key.
 (Easy to change api calls in src to what ever required like openrouter, opaenai etc)
 * Select a model from the automatic model list.
 * Select cards from the left knowledge pane to inject their content as context.
 * Start chatting.